dafny-lang/dafny/docs/HowToFAQ/FAQCompiletargets.md

 As of version 3.7.3
 - C#, Javascript, Java, and Go are well-supported
-- Python, C++ are under development
+- Python, C++, Rust are under development